LiskArchive/lisk-legacy-docs/introduction.md

 After installing Lisk Hub on your device you will be able to use the `lisk` protocol.
 Example: `lisk://wallet`.
 Everything that comes after `lisk://` is treated as a route so this example will open the Lisk Hub app on the wallet page.

-> When clicking on a Lisk URL, the system opens Lisk Hub (if it is installed) directly on a desired page.
+> When clicking on a Lisk URL, the system opens Lisk Hub (if it is installed) directly on the desired page.
 It can prefill certain fields or enable certain features in Lisk Hub on the fly.

 ![lisk_wallet](assets/lisk_wallet.png "lisk_wallet")

 ### Dashboard

-The Dashboard provides an overview about recent transaction, market price changes, and recent social media updates of Lisk.
+The Dashboard provides an overview of the recent transaction, market price changes, and recent social media updates of Lisk.

 It also provides a list of all added [Booksmarks](#bookmarks) and the option to add new ones.